On a conjectural symmetric version of Ehrhard's inequality: Abstract

-where $Q$ is a certain rational function of degree $2$, the expectation is taken with respect to the restriction of the Gaussian measure onto $K$, and $r(K)$ is the in-radius of $K$. \emph{Moreover, the equality holds if and only if $K=RB^k_2\times \R^{n-k}$ for some $R>0$ and $k=1,...,n.$} The result follows via a combination of some novel estimates, the $L2$ method (previously studied by several authors, notably Kolesnikov, Milman \cite{KM1}, \cite{KM2}, \cite{KolMil}, \cite{KolMilsupernew}, the author \cite{KolLiv}, Hosle \cite{HKL}, Colesanti \cite{Col1}, Marsiglietti \cite{CLM}, Eskenazis, Moschidis \cite{EM}), and the analysis of the Gaussian torsional rigidity.
+where $Q$ is a certain rational function of degree $2$, the expectation is taken with respect to the restriction of the Gaussian measure onto $K$, and $r(K)$ is the in-radius of $K$.
+The result follows via a combination of some novel estimates, the $L2$ method (previously studied by several authors, notably Kolesnikov, Milman \cite{KM1}, \cite{KM2}, \cite{KolMil}, \cite{KolMilsupernew}, the author \cite{KolLiv}, Hosle \cite{HKL}, Colesanti \cite{Col1}, Marsiglietti \cite{CLM}, Eskenazis, Moschidis \cite{EM}), and the analysis of the Gaussian torsional rigidity.

 As an auxiliary result on the way to the equality case characterization, we characterize the equality cases in the ``convex set version'' of the Brascamp-Lieb inequality, and moreover, obtain a quantitative stability version in the case of the standard Gaussian measure; this may be of independent interest.
 All the equality case characterizations rely on the careful analysis of the smooth case, the stability versions via trace theory, and local approximation arguments.